margo/specification/system-design/margo-api-reference/workload-api/api-req-security-details.md

     - actual payload
     - SHA of the payload, signed by the device certificate
     - Identifier for the certificate that corresponds to the private key used to sign it.
-        - This identifier MUST be the GUID provided by the device manufacturer.
-Typically the hardware serial number.
+        - This identifier MUST be the UUID provided by the WFM server.
 - The envelope is sent as the payload to the Workload Fleet Management's web service.
 - The Workload Fleet Management's web service treats the request's payload as envelope structure, and receives the certificate identifier.
 > Note: This certificate is the device certificate that was manually uploaded to the Workload Fleet Manager solution during onboarding.